 - 1 teaspoon baking soda

 - 1 cup ghee softened, butter or vegan butter

 - ⅓ cup organic sugar or Monk fruit or Xylitol

 - 2 tablespoons milk optional dairy-free milk

 - 2 teaspoons vanilla

-- Mix 1 cup of confectioner sugar with 1 Tablespoon plus ¼-1/2 teaspoon of coconut milk (until thick but easy to drizzle from a bag).
+- 1 cup confectioners sugar until thick but easy to drizzle from a bag

-- In a large mixing bowl using an electric mixer add sugar, egg, yolk, vanilla and beat until combined.
-On low gradually add the flour, tapioca flour, oats, coconut flakes and coconut oil.
-Fold in chocolate chips.
+- In a large mixing bowl using an electric mixer cream together the butter, sugar, eggs, and vanilla.
+On low gradually add the oat and flour mixture to form a dough.
+Fold in the chocolate chips.

-- Let cool on baking sheet 5 minutes.
-Transfer to a wire rack to cool completely.
-When cooled make the icing: combining confectioner sugar and coconut milk in an electric mixer.
+- Combine confectioner sugar and milk in an electric mixer.
 Add icing to a Zip-lock bag and slit the ends ⅛ inch.
-Drizzle icing on muffins or large cookie cake in circles starting with one center and going around, then add outward star strips to look like a spider web.
-Decorate with candy coated chocolates (Trader Joe's or m&m's).
+Drizzle icing on the cookie cake in circles starting with one center and going around, then add outward star strips to look like a spider web.
+Decorate with candy coated chocolates and add a plastic spider (Trader Joe's natural or m&m's).